bylaws of lambretta club usa

 Section 8.02 Ballots

-B. All ballots must be postmarked within 14 days of the election’s date.
+All paper ballots, IF implemented, must be postmarked within 14 days of the election’s date.

 Section 8.03 New Officers